dburriss/dburriss.github.io/_posts/2017-06-10-yoda-wants-you-to-be-a-functional-programmer.md

 > ## “Always pass on what you have learned.” – Yoda

-Another reference to functions in FP always returning something.
+Another reference (pun intended wink wink) to functions in FP always returning something.

 > ## “Once you start down the dark path, forever will it dominate your destiny, consume you it will.” – Yoda

 This one was tough.
-Do I use this to how once you grok a paradigm and see it's merits, you can't unlearn that.
-I think instead this should be a warning against letting yourself think any one paradigm is the best or only one.
+Do I use this to represent that once you grok a paradigm and see it's merits, you can't unlearn that.
+I think instead this should be a warning against letting yourself think any one paradigm is the best or only one that matters (I am looking at OOP).

 > ## “Mind what you have learned.
 Save you it can.” – Yoda